-- Represents amortized cost for fixed income securities and cost for preferred and common stock, limited partnership/limited liability company interests and equity warrants/options.

-- Fair value is determined by or under the direction of the Company's Board of Directors.
+Represents amortized cost for fixed income securities and cost for preferred and common stock, limited partnership/limited liability company interests and equity warrants/options.
+Fair value is determined by or under the direction of the Company's Board of Directors.
 See Note 2 for further details.
+(A) (B)

-Non-income producing equity securities at June 30, 2021.
+Non-income producing equity securities at September 30, 2021.
 Interest may be paid in cash or payment-in-kind ("PIK"), or a combination thereof which is generally at the option of the borrower.
-PIK earned is included in the cost basis of the security.
-In - Interest may be paid in cash or payment-in-kind ("PIK"), or a combination thereof which is generally at the option of the borrower.
 PIK earned is included in the cost basis of the security.
 In accordance with the Company's policy, PIK is recorded on an effective yield basis.